rDybing/QLightAPI/README.md

 All endpoints requiring client or controller API ID and Key in header.

-- [ip]/post/postAppInfo/ - Registers appID with the API, collects some basic information of client/controller such as device OS and attributes such as display size.
+- [ip]/postAppInfo/ - Registers appID with the API, collects some basic information of client/controller such as device OS and attributes such as display size.
-- [ip]/post/controllerIP/ - Adds controllers public facing IP to an in-memory list.
-- [ip]/get/controllerIP/ - Returns nearest controller (if any) based upon IP of clients IP.
+- [ip]/getServerIP/ - Returns nearest controller (if any) based upon IP of clients IP.
 Assumes same public-facing IP of client and controller.
-- [ip]/get/message/ - downloads a (new) list of opening messages if available.
+- [ip]/getWelcome/ - downloads a random opening messages.

 ## Build